apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**India heat: What record air conditioner sales reveal about heatwave**
+**Iran election: As young lose hope, a reformist runs for president**

-You can read more about it [here](https://www.bbc.com/news/articles/cw555ny3q9xo).
+You can read more about it [here](https://www.bbc.com/news/articles/c98qgw8qxq7o).

 ## Requirements
 - Python 3.8